 So, you think you’ve got a lot of air leaks.
 What should you do?
 The first step is to find out whether air leaks are the source of your discomfort or energy efficiency problems.
 If they are, the next step is to identify the biggest, most troublesome leaks.
 That way, you can prioritize which ones to seal.

-Here’s how we tackle those challenges at PV Heating & Air:
+Here’s how we tackle those challenges at PV Heating, Cooling & Plumbing:

 - Blower door test: We pressurize your home using a blower door (a big fan that we temporarily set up in an exterior door.